kubeflow/website/content/en/docs/components/pipelines/quickstart.md

 print(url)
 ```

-`endpoint` should be the KFP Dashboard URL you obtained in the previous step.
+`endpoint` should be the KFP endpoint URL you obtained in the previous step.

-Alternatively, we could have compiled the pipeline to YAML for use at another time:
+Alternatively, we could have compiled the pipeline to [IR YAML][ir-yaml] for use at another time:

 ```python
 from kfp import compiler